 Why are EPA & DHA important?

-When a substance in nutrition is called "essential," it means that the body cannot produce it on its own and must obtain it through food or supplements.
-Omega-3 belongs to the group of essential fatty acids.
-DHA and EPA are the most studied forms of omega-3 and are associated with the most health benefits.
-Having too little omega-3 can lead to problems such as increased inflammation in the body, low mood, high blood pressure, reduced blood flow, and in some cases, stiffness and pain in muscles and joints.
+DHA and EPA are the most studied forms of omega-3 and those associated with the most health benefits.
+If you have too little omega-3, it can lead to problems such as increased inflammation in the body, depression, high blood pressure, impaired blood flow, and in some cases stiffness and pain in muscles and joints.

 What do EPA & DHA contribute to?